Zuzeeeee/Amazon-Web-Scrapper-V2/README.md

 > npm install

-then you need update the user agent on ./backend/.env to your own user-agent.

 ## Getting the User Agente

+Then you need update the user agent on ./backend/.env to your own user-agent.

 Click on the link below, and copy your user agent.

 <a href="https://whatmyuseragent.com" target="_blank">whatmyuseragent.com</a>

-After go to ./backend/.env and update the USER_AGENT variable.
+After go to [env](./backend/.env) and update the USER_AGENT variable.

 ## Front-end